 Resources to help you upgrade from Office 2010 servers and clients

-While you're planning your upgrade, this is a great time to consider moving to Office 365 or Microsoft 365.
+While you plan your upgrade, consider moving to Microsoft 365.

-Office 365 has cloud-based services for Office 2010 server products such as Exchange Server and SharePoint Server and services such as Teams and OneDrive for Business.
+Microsoft 365 has cloud-based services for Office 2010 server products, such as Exchange Server and SharePoint Server, and services, such as Teams and OneDrive for Business.

-Office 365 ProPlus, included with Office 365 E3 and E5 and Microsoft 365 Enterprise, is the set of Office client apps that you install on your local device.
-They are updated with new productivity and security features on an ongoing basis from the Microsoft cloud.
+Microsoft 365 Apps for enterprise (previously named Office 365 ProPlus), which is included with Microsoft 365 E3 and E5, is the set of Office client apps that you install on your local device.
+They're updated with new productivity and security features regularly from the Microsoft cloud.

-For a visual summary of the upgrade, migrate, and move-to-the-cloud options for Office 2010 clients and servers and Windows 7, see the end of support poster.
+For a visual summary of the upgrade, migration, and move-to-the-cloud options for Office 2010 clients and servers and Windows 7, see the end of support poster.

-This one-page poster is a quick way to understand the various paths you can take to prevent Office 2010 client and server products and Windows 7 from reaching end of support, with preferred paths and option support in Microsoft 365 Enterprise highlighted.
+This one-page poster summarizes the various paths you can take to handle Office 2010 client and server products and Windows 7 from reaching end of support.
+Preferred paths and option support in Microsoft 365 Enterprise are highlighted.

-You can also download this poster and print it in letter, legal, or tabloid (11 x 17) formats.
+You can also download this poster and print it in letter, legal, or tabloid (11 x 17) format.